 Missouri allows for public school choice within the public school system through inter-district and intra-district open enrollment.

 Missouri does not offer private school choice.

 According to Keeping Pace with K-12 Online Learning, Missouri has a state-led program, district online programs, and one main full-time program.
-The state-led Missouri Virtual Instruction Program (MoVIP) experienced an 82% enrollment drop during the 2009-2010 school year and another decrease of 54% in the 2010-2011 school year due to funding cuts.
+The state-led Missouri Virtual Instruction Program (MoVIP) initiated a program during the 2010-2011 school year to allow schools to use their own teachers to teach online MoVIP courses.
 During 2010-2011, it served 1,335 students.
-The full-time University of Missouri Columbia-High School provided courses to 700 full-time students across Missouri.
-At the district level, since spring 2010, the Columbia Public Schools Virtual Instruction Program also has been offering online courses.
+The full-time University of Missouri-Columbia High School is a member of the Center for Distance and Independent Study, which provides courses to over 20,000 students throughout Missouri, the U.S., and in 52 countries.
+At the district level, the Columbia Public Schools Virtual Instruction Program has been offering online courses since spring 2010.

 <a href="http://www.schooldatadirect.org/app/location/q/stid=26/llid=111/stllid=220/locid=26/stype=/catid=-1/secid=-1/compid=-1/site=pes">Click here for detailed information</a> on Missouri's public school system and see below for school choice contacts and a history of school choice legislation in Missouri.